Stingray07/Eh-Iniscroll/README.md

 3. The phone should now be connected with the computer, and you can start scrolling seamlessly.

+### Change Sensitivity and IP

+1. Open the server.py file

+2. At line 6, you should see something like this:

+    ```python
+    # Adjust settings here
+    IP_ADDRESS = "192.168.100.4"
+    PORT = 3000
+    SENSITIVITY = 0.075

+3. Change this values as you like

 ## Technologies Used

 - Android SDK